vishal-hunashikatti/RISC-V_PBSP/Week-2/CPU_Performance_measurement/README.md

-## CPU Performance measurements for each c programs are put in the respective files
+## CPU Performance measurements for each C programs are calculated in the respective files